Peergos/Peergos/slate/source/includes/_pagination.md

 )
 ```

-Buddycloud uses [Result Set Management](http://xmpp.org/extensions/xep-0059.html) for pagination.
+Peergos uses [Result Set Management](http://xmpp.org/extensions/xep-0059.html) for pagination.
 This is useful when:

 * building mobile applications and needing to limit the amount of data that the API sends back.
 * your app needs to retrieve new messages since it was last online.